Measuring quantumness: from theory to observability in interferometric setups: Conclusions and comments

-\textit{Conclusions and comments --- } Let us briefly summarize and comment on the results obtained in this Letter.
+Let us briefly summarize and comment on the results obtained in this Article.
 We have introduced the global mutual incompatibility as a measure of the intrinsic quantum nature of physical states.
 Furthermore, we have introduced an interferometric method that detects the quantumness of a given system: given two states $\rho_a$ and $\rho_b$, the interferometer in Fig.\ \ref{fig:controlled-U} is able to check whether $[\rho_a,\rho_b] \neq 0$, detecting and quantifying their relative quantumness $Q$ (\ref{quantumness_measure}).
 The proposed scheme is universal and does not depend on the input states.

 The method has application in the detection of quantum correlations.
 Consider two quantum systems that are correlated as in Eq.\ (\ref{quantum_classical}).
 Let one of the two parties (Alice) perform \textit{any} POVM.
 Then the states of the other party (Bob) will always commute.
 Conversely, if Alice can perform a POVM such that the commutator of Bob's states does not vanish, then the correlations have a quantum origin.
 It is sufficient for Alice to perform only two projective measurements in order to detect the existence of quantum correlations with Bob by letting him measure the quantumness witness $Q$ on the conditional states of his subsystem.
-The search for the two optimal projections is an interesting problem which will be investigated separately, but since the setup in Fig.\ \ref{fig:controlled-U} makes use of a rather simple interferometric method and can be applied to arbitrary $n \times m$ dimensional states, the scheme is in principle less demanding and more general than other procedures explored in the literature \cite{Experiment-scheme,Girolami-Adesso-2012,Experiment-Nature-2014,Experiment-NMR-2011,Experiment-Squeezed-2012,Experiment-polarization-2013,Experiment-polarization-2013}.
+The search for the two optimal projections is an interesting problem which will be investigated separately, but since the setup in Fig.\ \ref{fig:controlled-U} makes use of a rather simple interferometric method and can be applied to arbitrary $n \times m$ dimensional states, the scheme is in principle less demanding than other procedures explored in the literature \cite{Experiment-scheme,Girolami-Adesso-2012,Experiment-Nature-2014,Experiment-NMR-2011,Experiment-Squeezed-2012,Experiment-polarization-2013}.

-\textit{Acknowledgments --- } This work is partially supported by the PRIN Grant No. 2010LLKJBX on ``Collective quantum phenomena: from strongly correlated systems to quantum simulators.", the project QUITEMAD and the EU FP7 STREP Project EQuaM, Grant Agreement No. 323714.
+In conclusion, we have discussed the concept of classical and quantum states, based on a measure of their incompatibility.
+Moreover, independently on possible interpretations, we have pursued a twofold objective: we have shown that the commutator of two states can be \textit{experimentally measured} via the interferometric setup of Fig.\ \ref{fig:controlled-U}, and moreover, such commutator is able to detect the quantum correlations of arbitrary $n \times m$ dimensional bipartite states.
+This result is a very general one and is also easily experimentally accessible.